isi-nlp/uroman/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Example (Greek): Νεπάλ → Nepal<br>
 &nbsp;&nbsp;&nbsp;&nbsp;Example (Hindi):&nbsp; नेपाल → nepaal<br>
 &nbsp;&nbsp;&nbsp;&nbsp;Example (Urdu):&nbsp; نیپال → nypal<br>
+&nbsp;&nbsp;&nbsp;&nbsp;Example (Chinese): 三万一 → 31000

+* *uroman* enables the application of string-similarity metrics to texts from different scripts without the need and complexity of an intermediate phonetic representation.
+* *uroman* converts digital numbers in various scripts to Western Arabic numerals.
-Romanization uses m-to-n character mappings, context, and a user-provided language code (optional), i.e. *uroman* does not just replace characters one by one.
+* *uroman* uses m-to-n character mappings, context, and a user-provided language code (optional), i.e. *uroman* does not just replace characters one by one.

 New Python version: 1.3.0 (to be released in June 2024)<br>
 Last Perl version: 1.2.8 (released April 23, 2021)<br>